 Bulverde home prices are not only among the most expensive in Texas, but Bulverde real estate also consistently ranks among the most expensive in America.

-Unlike some cities, Bulverde isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bulverde are a mix of both white- and blue-collar jobs.
-Overall, Bulverde is a city of managers, sales and office workers, and service providers.
-There are especially a lot of people living in Bulverde who work in management occupations (20.09%), sales jobs (11.08%), and office and administrative support (10.71%).
+Bulverde is a decidedly white-collar city, with fully 88.05% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Bulverde is a city of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Bulverde who work in management occupations (17.73%), sales jobs (12.84%), and business and financial occupations (11.06%).

 Because of many things, Bulverde is a great place for families with children to consider.
 First of all, many other families with children live here, making Bulverde a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Bulverde has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bulverde’s overall crime rate is lower than average for the country.

-Bulverde is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Bulverde does not have a public transit system used by locals to get to and from work.

-The per capita income in Bulverde in 2010 was $37,087, which is wealthy relative to Texas and the nation.
-This equates to an annual income of $148,348 for a family of four.
-However, Bulverde contains both very wealthy and poor people as well.
+The per capita income in Bulverde in 2010 was $37,844, which is wealthy relative to Texas and the nation.
+This equates to an annual income of $151,376 for a family of four.

-Bulverde is a somewhat ethnically-diverse city.
+Bulverde is a very ethnically-diverse city.
 The people who call Bulverde home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bulverde residents report their race to be White, followed by Black or African-American.
 Bulverde also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.74% of the city’s residents.
-Important ancestries of people in Bulverde include English, Irish, Italian, and Polish.
+People of Hispanic or Latino origin account for 27.25% of the city’s residents.
+Important ancestries of people in Bulverde include English, Polish, Italian, and Irish.

 The most common language spoken in Bulverde is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.